 For many, harnessing the vast storage and computing power of the cloud offers the remedy to overcome these constraints; it may save costs but the constraints will still exist, it simply moves them off-premise.
 A fragile, disparate set of inefficient analytical tools and processes may creak less often and less obtrusively on the cloud, but transferring – rather than transforming – data analytics will only ever return moderate additional value from the same data.
 Those who have been tempted by this approach in the past will attest to:

 A low-change approach will take a long time to implement for minimal near or long-term business benefit.
 Getting serious about data means embracing new technology and new techniques, and pressures are mounting.
-RMS has recently announced the general availability of Risk Modeler, a next generation risk analytics solution powered by the RMS(one)® platform.
-RMS(one) is the first purpose-built risk management platform for the insurance industry.
-Within a single platform, risk modeling is integrated together with scalable exposure and loss analytics.
-As an open, big data and analytics platform, RMS(one) delivers a timely and consistent view of risk across all users in a cost-effective manner.
+RMS has recently announced the general availability of Risk Modeler.
+Risk Modeler is designed to support the (re)insurers’ quest to extract maximum insight from their risk data for underwriting, portfolio management and risk mitigation.

 Risk Modeler screenshot